 Foresters Cottage is a delightful pet friendly cottage suitable for a family or friends.
-You can enjoy the gardens on a sunny afternoon or relax in front of the wood burning stove in t he lounge on a winters evening.
+You can enjoy the garden on a sunny afternoon or relax in front of the wood burning stove in the lounge on a winters evening.
 The charming cottage has been tastefully renovated to provide comfortable and cosy accommodation for all the family.
 The Cumbrian cottage would suit those looking for a walking holiday and is located close to Grizedale Forest which provides cycle routes, walks and adventurous activities for all the family.

 Foresters Cottage is a semi-detached property which has been renovated to provide cosy accommodation for a family stay in the Lakes.
 Set in a peaceful location still within easy access to drive to the popular areas of the Lake District and has walks from the door of the cottage.
 The wood burning stove would be perfect for a winters evening after a day walking the fells and a summers afternoon relaxing in the garden and enjoy a glass of wine.

 The cottage is oil centrally heated and comprises:

 Open plan lounge/diner with wood burning stove, comfy L-shaped leather sofa, TV with DVD player and Freeview.